michaelrsweet/michaelrsweet.github.com/rasterview/index.md

 to either test those filters or look at the data that is being sent to your raster printer driver.

-RasterView is provided as free software under version 2 of the GNU General Public license.
+RasterView is licensed under the Apache License Version 2.0.